rehcorb/data-analysis-electronic-music-on-discogs/README.md

 - Power BI: For data visualization and reporting.
 - Power Query: For data transformation and cleaning.
 - Dax Studio: For cleaned data exportation in csv.
-- Python : For Jupyter notebooks.
+- Python : For Jupyter notebooks and scripts.

 **Data Transformation and Cleaning**